Palawan: UNESCO World Heritage Sites

 The Tubbataha Reef Marine Park covers 332 km^{2}, including the North and South Reefs.
-It is a unique example of an atoll reef with a very high density of marine species; the North Islet serving as a nesting site for birds and marine turtles.
-The site is an excellent example of a pristine coral reef with a spectacular 100 m perpendicular wall, extensive lagoons, and two coral islands.
+It is a unique example of an atoll reef with a high density of marine species; the North Islet serving as a nesting site for birds and marine turtles.
+The site is an example of a coral reef with a 100 m perpendicular wall, extensive lagoons, and two coral islands.

 Ursula Island

 This game refuge and bird sanctuary is situated near the Municipality of Bataraza in southern Palawan.
 The islet is a migratory and wintering ground for shorebirds and seabirds.

 Rasa Island Wildlife Sanctuary

 This 1,983 ha protected area located in the municipality of Narra is a nesting ground of the endemic Philippine cockatoo or katala.
 It also harbors other rare bird species and marine turtles.

 Security

 The Armed Forces of the Philippines–Western Command in Canigaran and the Philippine National Police-Palawan Command with headquarters in Tiniguiban, Puerto Princesa, are responsible for maintenance of the peace and order.
 Military units in the province under the Western Command are the Naval Forces Northwest (Task Force 41 and 42), Philippine Air Force 4th Naval District IV, Delta Company and 10th Marine Battalion Landing Team located in Tiniguiban, Puerto Princesa.
 There has been discussion about dredging Ulugan Bay in order to build a larger naval base on Palawan, allowing the Philippines to project naval power into the South China Sea.

 The U.S. Department of State issued a travel warning in May 2015, advising foreigners against travel to the southern part of Palawan.
 The warning continues to be in effect as of May 2017.